First quarterly Extension Agriculture newsletter for Chequamegon Bay area farmers and gardeners:

-Farmers and agribusiness owners in Ashland and Bayfield County, WI provide internship opportunities, and UW-Extension in partnership with Northland College, organizes farm tours and training sessions depending on intern interests.
+Farmers and agribusiness owners in Ashland and Bayfield County, WI provide internship opportunities, and UW-Madison Division of Extension in partnership with Northland College, organizes farm tours and training sessions depending on intern interests.
 Successful applicants are required to complete their farm internship and attend the various training sessions.
 College credit may be available through campus-specific programs.

 Ag Research Bulletins Now Available